Marvin Minsky: Role in popular culture

 Minsky was an adviser on Stanley Kubrick's movie 2001: A Space Odyssey; one of the movie's characters, Victor Kaminski, was named in Minsky's honor.
-Minsky is mentioned explicitly in Arthur C. Clarke's derivative novel of the same name, where he is portrayed as achieving a crucial break-through in artificial intelligence in the then-future 1980s, paving the way for HAL 9000 in the early 21st century:
+Minsky is mentioned explicitly in Arthur C. Clarke's novel of the same name, where he is portrayed as achieving a crucial breakthrough in artificial intelligence in the then-future 1980s, paving the way for HAL 9000 in the early 21st century:

-In Fargo Season 3 episode 3 (titled "The Law of Non-Contradiction"), at least two allusions are made to Minsky.
-The first, through the depiction of a "useless machine": a device that was invented by Minsky as a philosophical joke.
-The second, through the depiction of an animation of a robot called "minsky" - a character in a sci-fi novel called "The Planet Wyh".
+In "The Law of Non-Contradiction", episode 3 of the television anthology series Fargo (Season 3), at least two allusions to Minsky are made.
+The first is through the depiction of a "useless machine": a device Minsky invented as a philosophical joke.
+Claude Shannon, Minsky's mentor at Bell Labs, built the first working prototype of this machine.
+The second is through the depiction of an animation of a robot called "minsky"—a character in the sci-fi novel The Planet Wyh.

 Personal life

 In 1952, Minsky married pediatrician Gloria Rudisch; together they had three children.
 Minsky was a talented improvisational pianist who published musings on the relations between music and psychology.